angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ---

-In Angular 19, there's a [new experimental feature](https://github.com/angular/angular/commit/8311f00faaf282d1a5b1ddca29247a2fba94a692) called a **Linked Signal** that makes it easier to keep track of local state that depends on other signals.
+In Angular 19, there’s a [new experimental feature](https://github.com/angular/angular/commit/8311f00faaf282d1a5b1ddca29247a2fba94a692) called a **Linked Signal** that makes it easier to keep track of local state that depends on other signals.

 It lets us create a writable signal that can automatically reset based on changes in other signals.
 This makes it particularly useful for situations where local state needs to stay in sync with dynamic data.